-There are many different pet peeves that bother professional drivers and this article doesnʹt claim to be comprehensive but I am certain many drivers will agree that this list is on target for the top pet peeves of professional drivers.
+Issues with Safe Driving – There are many different pet peeves that bother professional drivers and this article doesn’t claim to be comprehensive, but I am certain many drivers will agree that this list is on target for the top pet peeves of professional drivers.
 This list has a lot to do with safety and safe driving so be careful and aware of these things and your surrounding when driving.
 Always remember you are the professional and should set the example for the driving public even if many drivers can be morons.
-A professional avoids road rage or aggressive driving at all times.
+A professional always avoids road rage or aggressive driving.

 Issues with Safe Driving

 - High Beamers ‑ People who drive with their high beams on and do not switch to low beams at the appropriate time are a danger to other drivers.
 The rule is (and a law in most places) is to dim your high beams to low beams whenever you are at least 500 feet from another vehicle.
-It is beyond me that a car or smaller vehicle is approaching a large vehicle such as a semi truck on a two lane road and the car or smaller vehicle refuses or does not dim their high beams!
-The moron must be aware they are blinding the other driver and when you are blinding a semi truck driver driving a 40 ton vehicle at a high rate of of speed directly at you.
-Youʹve got to be a sandwich short of a full picnic basket to do something like that or you are really, really stupid and suicidal.
-There are a few things you can do as a professional driver to combat the sometimes blinding light.
-There are amber colored glasses kind of like sun glasses you can purchase that are made for night driving that inhibit the bright light.
+It is beyond me that a car or smaller vehicle is approaching a large vehicle such as a semi-truck on a two-lane road and the car or smaller vehicle refuses or does not dim their high beams!
+The moron must be aware they are blinding the other driver and when you are blinding a semi-truck driver driving a 40-ton vehicle at a high rate of of speed directly at you.
+You’ve got to be a sandwich short of a full picnic basket to do something like that or you are really, stupid and suicidal.
+There are a few things you can do as a professional driver to combat the sometimes-blinding light.
+There are amber colored glasses kind of like sunglasses you can purchase that are made for night driving that inhibit the bright light.
 Otherwise you just have to squint your eyes and look at the white line on the right side of the road and not the high beams of the car coming at you.

-- Rightside Passers ‑ There are times when you are in the left lane after passing another slower vehicle or you are in the middle lane (in the case of three lanes) and a car passes you on the right.
+- Right-side Passers ‑ There are times when you are in the left lane after passing another slower vehicle or you are in the middle lane (in the case of three lanes) and a car passes you on the right.
 This issue is probably the lowest on my list of pet peeves however it is still a pet peeve because it is a safety issue.
-Another reason why it is low on the list is because a good professional driver follows a simple basic rule and that rule is to always know what is around you at all times.
-In some cases the right side is the blind spot for most drivers of semi trucks and this is why it is a safety issue.
+Another reason why it is low on the list is because a good professional driver follows a simple basic rule and that rule is to always know what is always around you.
+In some cases, the right side is the blind spot for most drivers of semi-trucks, and therefore it is a safety issue.
 If a car is in a blind spot and you do not know the car is there and you change lanes it is entirely possible that there will be an accident.
 Many truck manufacturers have strategically placed mirrors and along with some trucks being equipped with modern technology these types of accidents are diminishing but they still occur.
-Part of it is education and the other part is common sense but this issue still remains a pet peeve of myself and many other professional drivers.
+Part of it is education and the other part is common sense, but this issue remains a pet peeve of myself and many other professional drivers.

 - Highway Hangers ‑ You are driving down the highway and there is little to moderate traffic.
 Sometimes you will get another driver (car, truck or otherwise) will come up to you in the passing lane and they will get beside you or just behind you on the right side and just hang there driving for miles just beside you.
 With miles of empty lanes of interstate in front of you or behind you this car or truck has to hang right beside you.
 This creates a few safety issues: first is what if you have a blow out or something falls off your truck.
 It is possible this object will hit the car or truck and cause an accident or severe damage whereas if they would not have been there chances are there would not have been an accident or damage to another vehicle.
 Secondly, as a professional driver I want to make sure I have an out.
 If I need to maneuver into that lane to avoid an object or something else this vehicle is taking that option away from me.
 I have seen other drivers do things to discourage highways hangers such as adjust their speed or weave a little bit in their lane simply to get rid of the highway hanger.
 As a professional driver you always want to leave yourself an out and try to watch out for the drivers as they are non‑professional and a professional is held to a higher standard or level of safety.